litmuschaos/litmus-helm/charts/litmus/README.md

 ### Chaos-Operator

-Chaos-Operator watches for the ChaosEngine CR and executes the Chaos-Experiments mentioned in the CR.
-Chaos-Operator is namespace scoped.
+Chaos-Operator watches for the ChaosEngine CRs across namespaces and executes the Chaos-Experiments mentioned in the CR.
 By default, it runs in litmus namespace.
-Once the experiment is completed, chaos-operator invokes chaos-exporter to export chaos metrics to a Prometheus database.
+The Chaos-exporter is used to export chaos metrics about state of experiments listed in the ChaosEngine, to a Prometheus database.

 ### Chaos-CRDs